UBC-MDS/ds-toolbox/chapters/en/slides/module3/module3_06.md

 via the terminal,
 you can use the command `git pull`.
 As you can see in this slide,
-the Git will print a summary of what it changed when you run `git pull`
+Git will print a summary of what it changed when you run `git pull`
-(in the image two insertions/additions were made to the file `README.md`).
+(in the image one insertions/additions were made to `eda.ipynb`).

 ---